kyallss/String-Processing-Java/README.md

 This project designed to demonstrate basic string manipulation and algorithmic skills in Java.

 ## Features
--**Password Strength Checker** Validates if a password is strong based on a specific criteris.
+- **Password Strength Checker** Validates if a password is strong based on a specific criteris.
--**Digit Counter** Counts the number of digits in a given sentence.
+- **Digit Counter** Counts the number of digits in a given sentence.
--**Word Counter** Counts the number of words in a given sentence.
+- **Word Counter** Counts the number of words in a given sentence.
--**Expression Evaluator** Evaluates mathematical expressions.
+- **Expression Evaluator** Evaluates mathematical expressions.